 Jacquard Acid Dyes do not contain acid.
 The only acid involved is the vinegar that you add.
-Package in convenient, re-closable 1/2 oz. jars which will color about two pounds of fiber.
-Jacquard Acid Dyes are extremely brilliant and colorfast.
+Package in convenient, re-closable 1/2 oz. jars which will "color" about two pounds of fiber.
+Jacquard Acid Dyes are extremely brilliant and "colorfast".
 If you can do a load of laundry, you can use these dyes.
 It's that easy.
 In addition to garment dying in a washing machine, you can use them to paint or print.
 Dyeing wool has never been easier!

 Remember: every monitor displays colors differently.
-Use this color chart only as a general guide.
+Use this "color" chart only as a general guide.

 are easy to use and economical!
 They are ideal for wool and protein fibers!

 Each 1/2 ounces jar will dye about 2 Lbs of fiber to full strength.
 Primaries are Yellow Sun, Cherry Red and Sky Blue.

 Large 8 ounce jars of Jacquard Acid Dyes can be special ordered.
-Please email us for a quote, please specify colors you are interested in, since prices for 8 ounce dyes vary from color to color.
+Please email us for a quote, please specify colors you are interested in, since prices for 8 ounce dyes vary from "color" to "color".

 Have a Dye Party!
 Fun Rainbow Dye Kit contains six dyes that can be blended to achieve even more shades.
 Also includes instructions for multicolor rainbow dyeing!
 Our Jacquard Dye Kit contains three primary colors (Sun Yellow, Cherry Red and Sky Blue) and three secondary colors (Deep Orange, Violet and Emerald).
-Each kit contains enough dye to color TWELVE!!! pounds of fiber or wool.
+Each kit contains enough dye to color" TWELVE!!! pounds of fiber or wool.
 Now there is no reason not to be dyeing wool!
 A SUPER value! and a great way to try our dyes!